kubevirt/user-guide/vm-life-cycle.md

 ### Stopping a virtual machine

-To stop the VM, you just need to delete the corresponding `VM` object using `kubectl`.
+To stop the VirtualMachine, you just need to delete the corresponding `VirtualMachine` object using `kubectl`.

 ```bash
 $ kubectl delete -f vm.yaml